RockTomate/docs/docs/info/updates.md

 #### Root Variables
 - Added: `%IncludedScenesInBuild%`
 - Added: `%AllScenesInBuild%`
-- `%ScriptingRuntimeVersion%` no longer available in Unity versions 2019.3 and later as it's been deprecated
+- `%ScriptingRuntimeVersion%` is no longer available in Unity versions 2019.3 and later as it's been deprecated

 ### Bug fixes